Popups work.

 Unlike annoying and spammy popups, well-timed popups can actually improve your customer experience.
 For example, you can give your visitors a chance to voice their opinion by asking for feedback.

-Now that we’ve looked at “good” popups and the best ways to use popups on your site, let’s take a look at some tips to make sure you stay on the right track.
-These are some “do’s and don’ts” to make sure your popups won’t annoy your visitors and will benefit your site.
+Now that we’ve looked at the best ways to use popups on your site, let’s take a look at some popup best practices to make sure you stay on the right track.

 1. Don’t use entry popups

 If you would ask me to describe bad popups, I would probably say, “the ones that appear immediately when you enter a website”.
-A smart marketer will only display popups based on engagement – when visitors are ready for another message.
-Even if you use a time-based display, you should wait at least 5 seconds, and much longer in most cases.

 2. Segment your visitors